pitts114/Clear-View-Escapes/README.md

 # Clear-View-Escapes
-My friend made this site for some online class, so now I'm attempting to copy the design that he copied.
+My friend made this site for some online class, so here's my attempt to copy the design that he copied.